 What is artificial intelligence?

-Artificial intelligence (AI) is a phrase that’s been used to describe machines that learn and make decisions for themselves.
+Artificial intelligence (AI) is a phrase used to describe machines that learn and make decisions for themselves.
 An AI system can interpret large amounts of data, learn from it, and make predictions.
 Considering the number of neural networks, statistical modeling, machine learning algorithms, and other techniques behind current AI applications, it’s not surprising that many people believe we’re living in a world with artificial general intelligence.

 Why do businesses use Artificial Intelligence technology?

 Businesses use AI to identify trends, predict customer behavior, and improve communication.
 Artificial intelligence can help businesses forecast their sales, predict customer needs, and better communicate with prospects.
 By making these adjustments, companies can improve their odds of closing a sale.

 In other words, how do companies get more of the right tasks done?
 They probably don’t have enough people, time, or even energy to get everything done.
 Moreover, Artificial intelligence can not only help businesses identify high-worth tasks, but it can give them a heads up on when the optimal time to knock them out is.

 In this age of rapid technological change, it’s more important than ever for successful businesses to keep up with industry trends and implement new strategies to drive growth.
 Artificial intelligence has been growing as the technology continues to mature, and these ten companies have adopted AI techniques to push their businesses forward.